sallar-ba/SynthFace/README.md

 # SynthFace
-A Flask App with Stable Diffusion to Generate Synthetic Face Images.
+A React App with Stable Diffusion to Generate Synthetic Face Images.